llobato/docs/docs/other/install-gwms-factory.md

 #### Host and OS

    - A host to install the **GlideinWMS** Factory (pristine node).
-   - OS is *SUPPORTED_OS*.
-Currently most of our testing has been done on Scientific Linux 6.
+   - Currently most of our testing has been done on Scientific Linux 6 and 7.
    - Root access

 The Glidein WMS VO Factory has the following requirements: